ericalexanderorg/blog/content/post/devops-and-ransomware.md

 ![simple cause and effect](/20201115-crt-1.png)

 Make sense?
-Now let’s look at a full current reality tree where we go beyond the ransomware incident and start to look at how a ransomware opportunity was created.
+Now let’s look at a full current reality tree, where we go beyond the ransomware incident, and start to look at how a ransomware opportunity was created.

 ![full crt](/20201115-crt-2.png)
 [Full Image](/20201115-crt-2.png)